Why the deadlift is the all-time best exercise

-23. Women can deliver babies easier by having control of the creation of intraabdominal pressure, a strong pelvic floor, and can survive the rigours of delivery with fewer soft tissue injuries by having a strong deadlift prior to third trimester, and those who are very strong prior to conception will likely deliver a baby that slaps the hell out of the doctor and changes their own diapers.
+23. Women can deliver babies easier by having a strong pelvic floor and learning to control the creation of intra-abdominal pressure.
+Those who have a strong deadlift prior to third trimester can also survive the rigors of delivery with fewer soft-tissue injuries.
+Yet another benefit: a baby that slaps the hell out of the doctor and changes their own diapers.
 That’s science.

 24. No matter how awesome you think you are, you need to deadlift with chains.

-25. Growth hormone release is at its highest following maximal resistance training exercise that encompasses the greatest amount of muscle mass.
+25. Growth hormone release is highest following maximal resistance exercise that trains the greatest amount of muscle mass.

-26. If you’re a guy who has trouble adding muscle, heavy deadlifts will help you out due to the testosterone and growth hormone alterations, which play on muscle hypertrophy.
+26. If you’re a guy who has trouble adding muscle, heavy deadlifts will possibly help you out, thanks to their effect on testosterone and growth hormone.

 27. Sorry ladies, you don’t have enough testosterone to get big from doing heavy deadlifts alone.
 Female bodybuilders need a lot more than heavy deadlifts to gain size.

 28. Bruce Lee did deadlifts with Franco Columbu.
 Chuck Norris did the Total Gym with Christie Brinkley.
-That is why Chuck Norris is now a series of jokes, and why Bruce Lee is no joke.
+That is why Chuck Norris is now a series of jokes, and why nobody ever joked about Bruce Lee.